 One of the objectives of CanVasc is too harmonize and optimize the treatment of patients with vasculitides and, eventually, improve their outcomes, wherever they live in Canada.
 The development of recommendations will help achieve this goal.
 Starting in 2013, CanVasc core members had been working hard to develop this first Canadian recommendations for the management of ANCA-associated vasculitides.
 They have been published in November 2015 in the Journal of Rheumatology (link HERE), with an executive summary in the Canadian Journal of Kidney Health and Disease (link HERE).

-The teaching CanVasc CAVALI book is out!
+The teaching CanVasc CAVALI book has been distributed!

 You can download, by clicking here, the first 8 pages of the book.

 Review studies on vasculitis actively recruiting in Canada

 Several prospective studies on vasculitis are ongoing across the world, including in several Canadian centers.
 Have a brief overview of these latter ones, including ARAMIS, CUTIS, ADVOCATE, ABROGATE, DCVAS, BrainWorks and TAPIR on the study webpage and determine whether your patients could participate in any of them.